Vitals-Interns/intern-goals/venessa_m/the_basics.md

 At the end of this program, what are the values of a and b?
 Try to explain, in plain English, how you got your answer for each one.

 **Answer 1:**
+At the end of this program, the value of a and b is 4.
+This is because a is assigned to 5, and then b is assigned to 4, but at the last line, a is assigned to the value of b, which is 4.
+This means that a=b will return 4.

 ## Question 2